 peanut butter muffins on cooling rack with bowl of peanut butter

 I started making muffins with a dose of peanut butter when my middle kiddo was a baby.
-She struggled with bread-y textures—they were just difficult for her to eat for months and months—and the muffins turned out to be the perfect amount of moisture for her.
+She struggled with bread-y textures—they were just difficult for her to eat for months and months—and the muffins turned out to have the perfect amount of moisture for her.

 Your toddler won’t eat?
 Help is here!